bytebone/how2host/vaultwarden/README.md

 ## 9. Setting up Vaultwarden backups

-Now that your instance is highly secured, you can safely start storing your passwords in here.
-But just to be prepared for the worst case, you should also add a backup method of your database, in case anything ever goes wrong on your server in the future.
+Now that your instance is highly secured, you can safely start storing your passwords there.
+But just to be prepared for the worst case, you should also add a backup method for your database, in case anything ever goes wrong on your server in the future.
 For this, you can find my backup script called `run_backup.sh` in this repository.
 You can download it to your server by `cd`ing into your desired storage location (I have it next to the docker compose files for ease) and running `curl -OJ githublink`.
 Then, run `crontab -e` and add the following line at the end:

 	0 3 * * * /home/docker/vaultwarden/run_backup.sh >/dev/null 2>&1

 You obviously need to adapt the location according to where you saved the script.
-This will run the backup script everyday at 3am.
+This will run the backup script everyday at 3AM.
 Per default, the script saves 14 backups, meaning you get backups of the last two weeks, once every day.
 Feel free to change this as needed.

 Technically, you should somehow move these backups completely offsite, to some separate server.
 You can copy them down to your local machine, rent a storage server on your provider to periodically copy the files to, mount a cloud storage account using rclone and save them to that, or deploy any other solution you want.
 But this goes beyond the scope of this guide.